C-Sto/WACTF_Pub/Challenge_Dev_Guide/README.md

 **Note:** A handy vagrantfile for the base OS, and setup script to get the right environment can be found in the Automation directory.

-The Docker host will be in the AWS cloud.
-The base OS will be Ubuntu `18.04 LTS`
+The Docker host will be in some cloud.
+The base OS will be Ubuntu `18.04 LTS` (probably)

 **Prod version of Docker:**
 ```